picchiosat/fleet-node-agent/README.md

 The **Fleet Control Agent** is a lightweight monitoring and control script designed for remote MMDVM nodes.
 It acts as the bridge between your radio hardware and the Central Console.

+> ℹ️ **Note:** This is the Remote Agent repository, intended to be installed on individual repeater nodes.
+To manage and monitor all your fleet from a single web dashboard, you must also install the [Fleet Control Console (Server)](https://git.arifvg.it/iv3jdv/fleet-control-server) on your central hub.

 ### ✨ Key Features
 * **Real-Time Telemetry:** Streams CPU, RAM, Disk usage, and Temperature data via MQTT.
 * **Service Management:** Allows remote Start/Stop/Restart of system daemons (MMDVMHost, DMRGateway, etc.).